 10: Don’t let characters know every detail just because you do

 As writers we need to sometimes consciously construct boundaries and distinctions between ourselves and our characters.

 You might know every detail about your characters’ motivations, their pasts and futures, but your characters don’t need to (and perhaps shouldn’t) share your own omniscience.

 Sometimes our own decisions and behaviours surprise or unsettle us.
 Here’s what author Justine Musk says:

 ‘There are things we know about ourselves, and that other people know about.

 There are things we know about ourselves that other people don’t know about.

-11: Use internal contradictions to make your characters unique
+11: Use contradictions to make your characters complex

 This is great character-writing advice from Becca Puglisi.
 In a guest post for Write to Done, Puglisi says: